joergschultzelutter/secure-aprs-bastion-bot/docs/secure-aprs-bastion-bot.md

 #
 # This section is deliberately kept empty and can be used for storing your
 # individual APRS bot's configuration settings
+#
+# This is the external configuration file which contains the user
+# configuration along with its command-code/command-script settings
 sabb_command_config_file=sabb_command_config.yaml
 ```